casey-martin/strat-of-tech/README.md

 I have created higher resolution images and figures, although the original images from Dr. Pournelle's website are included in the `images` directory but are not rendered in the document.
 I have also made some minor formatting changes to Dr. Kane's post-chapter notes.

 ## To Do:
-  - Clean up fig and chart captions/titles
+  - Clean up fig and chart titles
-  - Pretty up the S-Curve chart
   - Add background color `mdframed` charts
   - Add Dr. Kane's notes
     - Get dates for Soviet ballistic missiles